-As you turn off the road, you will see a small temple.
-You'll have to head down the dirt path on foot, where you'll come to the Nam Long, perhaps accompanied by locals who come down to wash their clothes in the river.
+As you turn off the road, you will see a small stupa and a dirt path down to the Nam Long.

-If you do manage to get across to the other side, you'll find a small settlement and some crop fields.
-And closer to the base of the cliffs you'll reach the Nam Ma, named for its reddish colour.
+If you do venture to the other side, you'll find a small settlement and some crop fields.
+And closer to the base of the cliffs, you'll reach the Nam Ma.

-If you're looking for a thrill, it is possible to swim with the local children in the rapids of the Nam Long with relative safety due to the shallow nature of the river and the fact that the fast flowing section only runs for a couple of hundred metres.
-On our trips here we have seen locals floating downstream on inner tubes a la Vang Vieng and it may well be possible to ask someone further up stream if they can lend you some.
+If you're looking for a thrill, join the local children for a swim in the rapids of the Nam Long.
+Use your judgement about safety but the river tends to be shallow and the fast flowing section only runs for a couple of hundred metres.
+On our trips here we have seen locals floating downstream on inner tubes a la Vang Vieng and it may well be possible to ask someone further up stream if they can lend you one.

 By Cindy Fan.